Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Evidence to provide

-Describe the delivery channels and how they are adapted to the target clients of the provider.
+Describe the distribution channels and how they are adapted to the target clients.
+Calculation of the client transaction costs for applying and transacting for the main products/services.

 Field examples / Guidance for implementation

-Delivery channels: Delivery channels should be affordable, convenient, and reliable for your target clients (e.g., mobile banking, smart cards/prepaid cards, points of sale, ATMs, or agents for remote areas if necessary).
-They should be adapted to overcome cultural and/or social barriers such as language, literacy levels, gender roles, etc. Fundación Genesis Empresarial provides an example of delivery channel innovation and adaptation to reduce barriers for its clients: the provider dedicates resources (funds and employee time) for ongoing development and improvement of products, services, and delivery channels.
+Distribution channels should be affordable, convenient, and reliable for all target client segments (e.g., mobile banking, smart cards/prepaid cards, points of sale, ATMs, or agents for remote areas if necessary).
+They should be adapted to overcome cultural, religious, and/or socio-economic barriers such as language, literacy levels, gender roles, etc. Fundación Genesis Empresarial provides an example of delivery channel innovation and adaptation to reduce barriers for its clients.

 3.B.2.3 If the provider offers savings, it sets minimum requirements and withdrawal conditions that are compatible with the cash flows of the target segments